qunitjs/qunitjs.com/cli.md

   -V, --version          output the version number
   -f, --filter <filter>  filter which tests run
-  -r, --reporter [name]  specify the reporter to use --require <module>     specify a module or script include to require before running --seed [value]         specify a seed to re-order your tests -w, --watch            watch files for changes and re-run the test suite -h, --help             display help for command
+  -r, --reporter [name]  specify the reporter to use --require <module>     specify a module or script to include before running any tests --seed [value]         specify a seed to re-order your tests -w, --watch            watch files for changes and re-run the test suite -h, --help             display help for command
 ```

-### filter
+### `--filter`

-This option assigns [`QUnit.config.filter`](https://api.qunitjs.com/config/QUnit.config/#qunitconfigfilter-string--default-undefined) for you.
+Only run tests that match the given filter.
+The filter is matched against the module and test name, and may either be substring match (case insensitive), or a regular expression.

-Only tests of which the name matches the filter will run.
+Examples: `--filter foo`, `--filter !foo`, `--filter "/foo/"`, `--filter "!/foo/"`

-The filter can be a full or partial string match, or by using `'/pattern/'` it can be a regular expression.
+Check [`QUnit.config.filter`](https://api.qunitjs.com/config/filter/) for more information.

-### reporter
+### `--reporter`

 By default, the TAP reporter is used.